Idealised 2-D viscoelastic loading problem in an annulus¶

 plotter.close()

 Next let's initialise the viscosity field.
 In this tutorial we are going to make things a bit more interesting by using a laterally varying viscosity field.
 We'll put some regions of low viscosity near the South Pole (inspired by West Antarctica) as well as in the lower mantle.
-We've also put some relatively higher patches of mantle in the northern hemisphere to represent a downgoing slab.
+We've also put some relatively higher viscosity patches of mantle in the northern hemisphere to represent a downgoing slab.

 def bivariate_gaussian(x, y, mu_x, mu_y, sigma_x, sigma_y, rho, normalised_area=False):